Welcome!

 -

-Geopolitical Risk, Wartime Economic Policy Uncertainty, and Carbon Intensity [Under Revision]
+Geopolitical Risk, Wartime Economic Policy Uncertainty, and Carbon Intensity [ R&R ]

 → Do wars make countries dirtier?
 This paper examines how geopolitical risk and wartime uncertainty shape carbon emissions across different intensity levels.